mtask/CollectiFOR/docs/analysis/README.md

       - /files_and_dirs/etc/sudoers.d/*
 ```

 More samples can be found here: `analyze/source/files/`.
+Note that this module uses `re.VERBOSE` with its patterns, more information in [re library's docs](https://docs.python.org/3/library/re.html#re.VERBOSE).

 </details>